rhao/space_invasion/GameDesignDoc.md

     - If the game is not paused, starts a new game, as long as a name has been entered in the name line edit.
   * Pause button
     - Pauses the game if a game is being played.
+  * Quit button
+    - Quits the game application.
-  * Name entry box
+  * Name entry box and label
     - A line edit where the user can enter their name.
     - Entering a name is required to start the game.
-  * Help box
+  * Help box and label.
     - Displays instructions and what each of the five items do.
   * Game output box
-    -Displays the user's name, number of lives, and points.
+    -Displays the user's name, number of lives, points, and errors.
   * Game play scene
     - Game is actually implemented, played, and displayed here.
+This is under all the previous items.